aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 ### Data Flow

  * [00 Geospatial Processing.ipynb](src/00%20Geospatial%20Processing.ipynb): Performs `Geospatial processing` and cell-level `zonal statistics` of crop-masked multi-spectral vegetation indices.
- * [01 Feature Engineering.ipynb](src/01%20Feature%20Engineering.ipynb): A step-by-step guide on how to ingest custom datasets of `ground-level observations`, how to run variance inflation factor and multicollinearity analysis, and how to use global feature importance with temporal awareness for selecting a set of relevant variables at each stage of the crop phenology cycle.
+ * [01 Feature Engineering.ipynb](src/01%20Feature%20Engineering.ipynb): A step-by-step guide on how to ingest a database of simulated field experiments, how to run variance inflation factor and multicollinearity analysis, and how to use global feature importance with temporal awareness for selecting a set of relevant variables at each stage of the crop phenology cycle.
- * [02 Causal Model.ipynb](src/02%20Causal%20Model.ipynb): A guided study of custom-built `Causal Inference with Bayesian Networks`, which incorporates data-driven and human inputs for learning a DAG (Directed Acyclic Graph) structure with constraints.
-It includes an Inference Engine for generating yield estimates, as well as inferring the corn response to nitrogen, given interventions anywhere within the graph.
+ * [02 Causal Model.ipynb](src/02%20Causal%20Model.ipynb): A guided study of custom-built `Causal Inference with Bayesian Networks`, which incorporates data-driven and human inputs for learning a structural causal model (SCM) with constraints.
+It includes an Inference Engine that provides methods to query marginals based on observations and to make interventions on the Bayesian Network.
+This includes a visualization method to study the causal relationship between Nitrogen-based fertiliser application and corn crop yields.

 ## Solution Details

-Please refer to the following AWS blog post: `
+For a technical how-to, please refer to the following AWS blog post: `
 * [Generate a counterfactual analysis of corn response to nitrogen with Amazon SageMaker JumpStart solutions](https://aws.amazon.com/blogs/machine-learning/generate-a-counterfactual-analysis-of-corn-response-to-nitrogen-with-amazon-sagemaker-jumpstart-solutions/)

 ## Getting Started